wasserstadtspindlersfeld/home/faq/faq.md

 ## How does the heating system work?

-The heating system is based on warm water, which is used in the floor heating and also on the wall radiators.
-The controller is responsible to open/close the warm water valves.
+The heating system is using warm water, which is propageted to the floor heating pipes and also to the wall radiators.
+The controller is responsible to open/close the warm water valves at a certain temperature.

 Good to know:
-- The heating system is slow, if you change the settings it will take a while (could be day) to see the impact
+- The heating system is slow, if you change the controller settings it will take a while (could be day) to see the impact
-- If you want to save money, set it to a comfortable level and do not change it regularly, only if you leave the apartment for a longer period
+- If you want to save money, set it to a comfortable level and do not change it regularly - only if you leave the apartment for a longer period
 - Level 3 on the controller means ~22° Celsius
 - If you have problems with the heating system, contact [Bock Hausverwaltung](../contacts/contacts.md#bock-hausverwaltung)